top of page

 2. Celestún

 We loved it here!
-Nestled on the cusp of the neighbouring state of Campeche, it took about 1.5 hours to drive from Mérida, and once you get out of the city the journey is really picturesque.
+Celestún is another beautiful stop on this Yucatan road trip itinerary, although to be fair it is actually nestled on the cusp of the neighbouring state of Campeche.
+It takes about 1.5 hours to drive from Mérida, and once you get out of the city the journey is really picturesque.

 There are flamingoes here too, and you'll be approached to pay for a boat ride to find them.
 We opted to spend our time on the beautiful white sand beach, where we found free parking and abandoned cabanas to take shade under.